nissy-dev/resume/README.md

 Created web sites for visualizing the data stored in the mobile app.

-Skills: TypeScript, Flowtype, Node.js, React, React Native, Webpack, Bebel
+Skills : TypeScript, Flowtype, Node.js, React, React Native, Webpack, Bebel

 ### Wantedly, Inc

-Aug 2017 1 week (summer intern)
+Aug 2017, 1 week (summer intern)

 Added a new feature in the admin dashboard.

-Skills: React
+Skills : React

 ### TOWN, Inc